Enjoy a family walk around Eccup Reservoir

 The route up to point 2 crosses farmland which can be uneven and boggy.
 The rest of the walk follows surfaced paths and roads.
 There are 2 stiles but no steps on this walk.

-By car: on-street parking is located near point 1 on Alwoodley Lane, LS17 7PF.
+on-street parking is located near point 1 on Alwoodley Lane, LS17 7PF.
 Please park considerably and don’t impede any access.
 As Eccup is an urban site, directions to the start of the walk can be complicated.
-Please visit www.google.com/maps and use the post code above to find directions from where you are.
+Please visit Google Maps and and use the postcode LS17 7PF to find directions from where you are.